bridgewwater/golang-project-temple-base/.github/CONTRIBUTING_DOC/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing other people's private information, such as physical or electronic addresses, keys or passwords, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities